Descanonge/tomate/doc/source/data.rst

 Post loading function
 ---------------------

-It can be useful to apply some operation each time data is loaded.
+It can be useful to apply some operations each time data is loaded.
-This is achievable by setting a post-loading function with :func:`DataBase.set_post_load_func<data_base.DataBase.set_post_load_func>`, which will be executed after loading data.
+One can add multiple functions that will be called each time specific variables are loaded.
+These function can also tied to a specific filegroup.
+This is done by using :func:`Constructor.add_post_loading_func<constructor.Constructor.add_post_loading_func>`.